CPS 721: An Introduction

 some other course related documents will be posted on

-have questions about marking, or attend the office hour.
+if they have questions about marking, or attend the office hour.

 Missing marks for labs cannot be requested since only those students who attended a lab